myhrisphere/Projekt-UX/README.md

 FreshAlert is a simple Flask web app for managing food items and tracking their expiration dates.
 Users can log in, add/delete products stored in a CSV file, and view details in a popup card.

-You can check the app out at [projekt-ux-production.up.railway.app] with user (login: user          password: user)
+You can check the app out at [projekt-ux-production.up.railway.app](LINK) with these credentials:
+  *  Login: user
+  *  Password: user

 ---